Yuwuko/Yuuko/README.md

 ## Key Features

-#### Advertise
-Want to advertise your server or find other public servers with Yuuko?
-Use the `advertise` command to generate an invite link and show off your server on the landing page of the [website](https://www.yuuko.info).

 #### Music
 Liven up your Discord server with music from a number of sources including YouTube, Twitch, SoundCloud or any HTTP source of audio such as online radio stations.